 Treatment for acne depends on how severe it is.
 It can take several months of treatment before acne symptoms improve.

-If you just have a few blackheads, whiteheads and spots, you should be able to treat them successfully with over-the-counter gels or creams (topical treatments) that contain benzoyl peroxide.
+If you just have a few blackheads, whiteheads and spots, a pharmacist should be able to advise you on how to treat them successfully with over-the-counter gels or creams (topical treatments) that contain benzoyl peroxide.

-See your GP if your acne is more widespread, as you probably need prescription medication.
-For example, if:
+See a GP if your acne is moderate or severe, or medicine from your pharmacy has not worked, as you probably need prescription medicine.

-Prescription medications that can be used to treat acne include:
+Prescription medicines that can be used to treat acne include:

 - a large number of papules and pustules on your chest and back, as well as your face